JoshSchuster/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+A closure is a function and its lexical environment (the variables that it uses that are in scope).
+To use a closure:
+  1. Write a function that returns a 2nd function.
+  2. Invoke the 1st function to return the 2nd function, and store that in a new variable.
+  3. Now invoke that new variable to invoke the 2nd function.

+A closure is a function that has access to its outer function scope even after the outer function has returned.
+This means a closure can remember and access variables and arguments of its outer function even after the function has finished.

 2. Study the following code, then answer the questions below.

 ```js